huggingface/transformers/docs/source/perplexity.rst

 models) and is not well defined for masked language models like BERT (see :doc:`summary of the models
 <model_summary>`).

-Perplexity is defined as the exponentiated average log-likelihood of a sequence.
+Perplexity is defined as the exponentiated average negative log-likelihood of a sequence.
 If we have a tokenized sequence :math:`X = (x_0, x_1, \dots, x_t)`, then the perplexity of :math:`X` is,

 .. math::